 A fire insurance policy is a contract between the policyholder and the insurance company to indemnify the insured for the financial losses suffered due to the destruction or the damage of the property/goods caused by fire.
-The special feature of fire insurance is that it covers all the movable and the immovable properties like buildings, plant & machinery, equipment & accessories, stocks, and other contents.
+All the movable and the immovable properties like buildings, plant & machinery, equipments & accessories, stocks, and other contents are covered by a standard fire insurance policy.
 Following are the 12 perils of the standard fire insurance policy:

 Damage caused to the insured property/goods due to fire is covered under a fire insurance policy.
 However, this policy will not cover the property/goods against: